alexFaunt/hexabi/README.md

 * GraphQL for the Api
 * PostgreSQL for the DB
 * Bookshelf & knex for the Models
+* CSS modules for css
+* webpack for bundling
+* postcss for not writing css.

 I've mashed it together from a lot of demo's and brute force.
 And there are few hacks.
 But at the time of writing it's bang up to date with the latest versions of everything.